 Pad Thai Sauce—

-Step 1: Place the prepared chicken into a medium bowl and toss with 1 ½ tablespoons of soy sauce.
+- Place the prepared chicken into a medium bowl and toss with 1 ½ tablespoon of soy sauce.
 Set aside.
 In a small bowl combine chicken stock, rice vinegar, lime juice, brown sugar, fish sauce, soy sauce, and white pepper.
 Set aside.

-Step 4: Push the ingredients to the side in the wok and crack an egg into the center of the pan.
+- Push the ingredients to the side in the wok and crack an egg into the center of the pan.
 Stir quickly to scramble the egg and then combine it with the other ingredients.
-Add the prepare noodles and 3-4 tablespoons of the pad Thai sauce.
+Add the prepared noodles and 3-4 tablespoons of the pad Thai sauce.
 Using two utensils lift and turn the noodles to stir-fry and combine with the other ingredients.
-Using this method, continue cooking while adding more sauce every minute or two, until all of the sauce has been added and the noodles are cooked through and a little bit sticky (about 8-10 minutes).
+Using this method, continue cooking while adding more sauce every minute or two until all of the sauce has been added and the noodles are cooked through and a little bit sticky (about 8-10 minutes).
 Fold in the bean sprouts.
 Remove from heat.
 Garnish with lime wedges, remaining green onion, cilantro, and peanuts.